 In 2015/16, the communications officers for Subway and Bus operations dealt with 123 media enquiries issuing statements in response to protect SPT's reputation.
 Thirty-three news articles were published on our customer facing passenger website and 32 on the SPT corporate website.
 That was aligned with 115 news updates to the staff intranet.
 Social media Social media continues to be an essential and cost effective way of communicating with customers and continues to be a key thread of our overall communications strategy.
 Our Twitter accounts continue to grow with @GlasgowSubway boasting more than 16,500 followers; @GLASubwayTravel keeps more than 3250 followers updated on Subway services 24/7; and @SPTCorporate attracting 307 followers.
 Upper Circle activity The Upper Circle is available exclusively to Subway Smartcard customers and offers discounts and offers from a range of partner organisations.
 More than 3366 customers have signed up with 29 businesses accessible by Subway now offering special deals to Smartcard holders.
 As a public body, we invest in our people and aim to continually improve our processes to ensure we are as transparent, efficient and effective as possible.
 The statistics below provide an indication of how SPT is performing against this strategic outcome.
-Investing in our staff 74.6% increase in learning and development investment Communicating with our customers and staff 19% increase in @GlasgowSubway twitter followers on 2015/16 7 22% increase in website hits on 2015/16 Responding to customer requests compliance rate for responses to Freedom of Information requests Improved service delivery
+Investing in our staff increase in learning and development investment Communicating with our customers and staff increase in website hits on 2015/16 compliance rate for responses to Freedom of Information requests